OfficeDev/VBA-content/Office-Mac-VBA/Introduction.md

 Sandboxing restricts the apps from accessing resources outside the app container.
 This affects any add-ins or macros that involve file access or communication across processes.
 You can minimize the effects of sandboxing by using the new commands described in the following section.
 <br><br>
+## Creating an installer or putting User Content
 For instructions on creating an installer for your add-in, please refer to the article here:  [Installing User Content in Office 2016 for Mac](http://macadmins.software/docs/UserContentIn2016.pdf)

 ## New VBA commands for Office 2016 for Mac